SocksTheWolf/AntiScamBot/docs/faq.md

 * `Manage Webhooks`: To allow for subscribing to the ban notification feed if you so choose during setup.

-### I am not able to add the bot, it says the bot needs to be verified?

-We have submitted {{ site.bot_name }} for verification but this process has been very slow.
-While the bot is still being verified, you can add one of the many fallback bots.

-Eventually when the main bot is verified, the fallback bots will move their assignments onto the main bot instance.
-We are aware of how frustrating this is.
-We hope this is solved sooner, but our hands are tied.

-Anything under the "THE BOT" role in the TAG server is allowed to be added.

 ### When I activate the bot, why is it suddenly banning hundreds of accounts?

 {{ site.bot_name }} imports all the bans of scammers that it knows about.
 This can be several hundreds of accounts, but not to worry, due to the way {{ site.bot_name }} processes bans, these accounts do not have to be in your server.
 So while it looks like your entire discord community is getting banned, it is not.